GiorgioMB/auto_dotmotif/README.md

 # AutoMotif: Automated Motif Detection in Network Graphs
 ## What is it?
-AutoMotif helps you find patterns, called motifs, in network graphs.
-It uses NetworkX for working with graphs, dotmotif for finding the patterns, and pandas for handling data.
-Whether your graphs are directed or not, AutoMotif can search for motifs based on the criteria you set, like motif size and whether to consider pattern repetitions (automorphisms).
+AutoMotif streamlines the identification and cataloging of motifs within network graphs.
+Utilizing NetworkX for graph manipulation, dotmotif for detecting motifs, and pandas for data management, it simplifies the process of uncovering patterns across both directed and undirected networks.
+Users can customize searches based on motif size, directionality, and the treatment of automorphisms, and even save results for further analysis.

 ## Installation